ethansmadjaa/Machine-learning-course/ML_ADVANCED/README.md

 # Advanced Machine Learning Course
 ## ECE Paris - ING4 Master DATA & AI

-This repository contains materials and assignments for the Advanced Machine Learning course at ECE Paris, part of the ING4 Master's program in Data Science & Artificial Intelligence.
+This folder contains materials and assignments for the Advanced Machine Learning course at ECE Paris, part of the ING4 Master's program in Data Science & Artificial Intelligence.

 ## 📚 Course Overview